uidaholib/collectionbuilder-cdm-template/README.md

 # Notes

 Collection updated June 2020.
 Lat/Long still left out due to ambiguity of locations of images.
 Descriptions updated and subjects added.
-About is populated with information scraped from the old website.
+About is populated with information scraped from the old website plus info on the physical collection in Spec.

 https://www.lib.uidaho.edu/digital/